jiachengxiong/ConfSeq/unconditional_generation/README.md

+Certainly.
+Here’s a polished, professionally structured version of your README in English, organized for clarity and precision:

+---

-# ConfSeq - Unconditional Generation
+# ConfSeq - Unconditional Molecular Generation

 This directory contains the code and configuration files for the unconditional molecular generation module of **ConfSeq**.

-> \[!NOTE]
+> \[!Note]
-> Execute all commands below inside the `confseq` conda environment.
-Make sure your working directory is set to `unconditional_generation`.
+> Ensure all commands below are executed inside the `confseq` Conda environment, with your working directory set to `unconditional_generation`.

+---

-## Data Preparation
+## 📦 Data Preparation

-We employ the **GEOM-Drugs** dataset for unconditional molecular generation, following the same data split strategy as in the [EDM paper](https://arxiv.org/abs/2203.17003).
+We utilize the **GEOM-Drugs** dataset for unconditional molecular generation, adopting the same data split strategy as described in the [EDM paper](https://arxiv.org/abs/2203.17003).

-To download and preprocess the dataset:
+To download and preprocess the dataset, execute the following commands:

 ```bash
 cd data/geom_raw